RyanFleck/Manuals/content/tools/azure.md

 1. **Private Cloud** -- Only avaialabe to select users in a business, can run on a businesses' private hardware, though looks and acts almost like a public cloud to end users.
 1. **Hybrid Cloud** -- Combination of public and private, usually a network interconnection between on-prem and public or private cloud.

+On-prem, cost can be predicted by adding hardware, power, internet, licensing, and employee costs.
+In the cloud, cost is based on **consumption**, usually by a number of metrics.
+A database could be priced by the CPU speed and RAM per minute, the consumed storage, an optional dedicated gateway, and number/size of backups.
+This algorithmic pricing falls into a few different categories:

+1. **Free services** usually exist below a certain usage quota.
+2. **Time** can be used to price many resources, ex. reserve compute
+3. **Per GB** is used to price storage and network egress[^egress]
+4. **Per Operation** for databases and messaging, ex. reads/writes
+5. **Per Execution** for serverless functions

+[^egress]: Data flowing out of a network

 ## Benefits of Cloud Computing

 **Learning goals:**